Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: EXPERIMENTS

 \subsection{Implementation}

 A Clearpath Jackal, a differential drive four-wheeled ground robot, is used as a test platform for the LfH motion planner.
 Jackal's nonholonomic constraints increase the difficulty of maneuvering in highly constrained spaces.
-Taking advantage of the widely-used Robot Operating System (ROS) \texttt{move\textunderscore base} navigation stack \citep{ros_move_base}, we replace its DWA local planner with our LfH pipeline (Algorithm \ref{alg::lfh}), and use the same high-level global planner (Dijkstra's).
-Input $C_{obst}^{real}$ is instantiated by the 2D laser scan input from an onboard Velodyne LiDAR.
+Taking advantage of the widely-used Robot Operating System (ROS) \texttt{move\textunderscore base} navigation stack \cite{ros_move_base}, we replace its DWA local planner with our LfH pipeline (Algorithm \ref{alg::lfh}), and use the same high-level global planner (Dijkstra's algorithm).
+The global planner assumes unknown regions are free and replans when obstacles are perceived.
+The local environment is assumed to be known to the local planner.
+Input $C_{obst}^{real}$ is instantiated as a 720-dimensional 2D laser scan with a limited 1m range.
+Other types of metric/geometric perception, such as depth images, can also be used to instantiate $C_{obst}^{real}$.
 Planning in a robot-centric view, $c_c$ is the origin and $c_g$ is a waypoint 1m away on the global path (orientation is ignored for simplicity).